rtdonin/JavaClasswork/README.md

 # JavaClasswork

-All assignments are property of the software guild.
+All assignments and exercises were completed as part of the Software Guild Java Full Stack Bootcamp.